 - You should also consider streamlining the fulfillment process.
 Everything involved in getting a package out the door requires labor.
 Find time to figure out where you can reduce the amount of labor and labor costs and you will be able to figure out how to afford free or reduced shipping.

 You now need to look at how much you are currently paying for shipping.
 Are you paying too much?
-It is very possible.
+Everything needs to be considered when thinking how to offer free shipping.
 Most carriers will offer rates based on volume, so the more you ship, the better the discount.
 Ensure that your suppliers are using your UPS or FedEx numbers to increase volume.
 It is also worth looking into local carrier companies if you are cutting your shipping region, they may be able to offer you deals that the big retailers don’t have the ability to.

 You finally need to check out your website’s shipping estimates.
 Frequently, shipping estimates can be off, which can mess with your volume and price configuration.
 The answer is likely data related.
-In order to provide accurate shipping quotes, your site must send the package weight and dimensions and address to an application programming interface.
+In order to provide accurate shipping quotes to understand how to offer free shipping, your site must send the package weight and dimensions and address to an application programming interface.
 This will use that information to create a shipping quote.
 It is important to ensure that your website is providing accurate and sufficient data in order to get this right.

 If you want to be able to offer your customers free shipping, look at these four factors before anything else.
-Once you’ve made your determination, you can begin to change your strategy and better assist your clients.
+Once you’ve made your determination, you can begin to change your strategy, utilize this unique marketing tool, and better assist your clients.
+To get started with taking your business to the next level, Contact IDS today!